Phonon induced rank-2 U(1) nematic liquid states: Beyond the classical model.

-Although the long-wave length theory will remain the same, on different lattice models the available quantum dynamical terms will depend on the details of the lattice and the microscopic implementation of the nematic DoF.
-It is also possible that the quantum dynamics leads the system into other phases instead of R2-U1 electrodynamics.
-How the generalized magnetic field arises, if it can be realized in the first place, will have to be discussed on a case-by-case basis.
+Although the long wavelength theory will remain the same, the available quantum dynamical terms will depend on the details of the lattice geometry and the microscopic implementation of the nematic DoF.
+It is also possible that the quantum dynamics leads the system into other, ordered phases instead of R2-U1 electrodynamics (this is true of the quantum spin-ice as well).
+The exact consequences will have to be discussed on a case-by-case basis.